Carmen McRae Sings Lover Man and Other Billie Holiday Classics

-Carmen McRae Sings Lover Man and Other Billie Holiday Classics is a 1962 studio album by Carmen McRae, recorded in tribute to McRae's idol, Billie Holiday, who had died two years previously.
+Carmen McRae Sings Lover Man and Other Billie Holiday Classics is a 1962 studio album by jazz singer Carmen McRae, arranged by Norman Simmons, who also provided the piano accompaniment for some songs and produced by Teo Macero.
+The album was released on Columbia Records on vinyl LP.
+It was recorded in tribute to McRae's idol, Billie Holiday, who had died two years previously.

 Reception

 Scott Yanow of AllMusic said that the album was one of McRae's "best recordings of the 1960s.
 McRae always considered Billie Holiday to be her primary influence, so a tribute album was a natural project for her...Recommended".